uzh-rpg/rpg_flightning/README.md

 This repository contains the flightning python package to learn quadrotor control policies using differentiable simulation.
-If you want to use this code, please cite the following publication (https://arxiv.org/abs/2410.15979):
+If you use this code, please cite the following publication (https://arxiv.org/abs/2410.15979):

 ```tex